Splidejs/splide/README.md

 - Written in TypeScript
 - No dependencies
-- Lightweight, 27kB (11kB gzipped)
+- Lightweight, 29kB (12kB gzipped)
 - Flexible and extensible
 - Protected by 300+ test cases
 - Multiple slides
 - Slide or fade transition by CSS
 - Supports breakpoints
 - Accepts CSS relative units
-- No need to crop images
-- Autoplay with progress bar and play/pause buttons
+- Autoplay with progress bar and a play-pause toggle button
 - RTL and vertical direction
 - Mouse drag and touch swipe
 - Free drag mode